Skip to content

 • Code 9413: All other unspecified anxiety disorders are rated under this code.
 Basically, any anxiety disorder that doesn’t have a particular name is rated here.

-38 CFR VA Rating Scale for Anxiety and Depression in 2022
+Below is the 38 CFR VA Rating Scale for Anxiety and Depression.

 VA Rating for Anxiety 38 CFR CriteriaVA Rating Percentage